Disneyland, along with many other theme parks around the country in various stages of reopening, is finally on track to reopen on April 30, 2021.

 Will there be Princesses to hug?

 The short answer?
-Sadly, no. The character interactions that are a hallmark of a park visit have largely been eliminated.
+Not just yet.
+The character interactions that are a hallmark of a park visit have largely been eliminated.
 Disney implemented temporary work-arounds where characters put on mini “shows” from safe distances.
 What does this look like?
 Instead of the roving characters that wander freely intermingling with guests, right now Disney has implemented mini parades of Princesses and other characters on horseback.
-You might also get the chance to visit with a character wearing a plexiglass face shield, or observe characters on balconies strategically positioned at key spots around the park.
-It’s a little less magical, but still better than not getting to meet Belle, Ariel, Elsa or your favorite princess.
+You might also observe characters on balconies strategically positioned at key spots around the park.
 Long story short, if you want to hug a Disney princess, that’s not on the menu in 2021 just yet.